-Byproduct, a new site-specific installation by artist Aaron Dysart, is opening at the Fulton brewery taproom on September 23 and runs through October 23, 2021.
+Byproduct, a new site-specific installation by artist Aaron Dysart, opens at the Fulton Brewery Taproom on September 23 and runs through October 23, 2021.
 Byproduct will carbonate the façade of the taproom with shifting colors generated from an enormous mirror ball.
-The colors show the results of a sustainable wastewater research project conducted by Paige Novak and her team at the University of Minnesota.
+The colors display data from a sustainable wastewater research project conducted by Paige Novak and her team at the University of Minnesota.

-We often overlook the loveliness of carbon dioxide bubbles drifting up the sides of a pint glass.
-On one hand, it is just the byproduct of a yeast cell, but on the other, bubbles are one of life’s simple and refreshing pleasures.
-Byproduct uses the visual language of carbonation to speak to this potentially ground-breaking research at Fulton.
-As these colorful bubbles float up the façade, we will celebrate the continuing push to make the world a better place.
+We often overlook the carbon dioxide bubbles drifting up the sides of a pint glass gathering to head.
+On the one hand, they are just a byproduct of a yeast cell.
+On the other hand, they are a refreshing grounding in the present moment— and the beer just doesn’t taste right without them.
+In Byproduct, Dysart uses this visual language of carbonation to speak to innovative research underway at Fulton’s brewery.
+The installation, which displays some of the team’s data as colorful ‘bubbles’ on the taproom facade, celebrates the continuing push to make the world a better place.

 Aaron Dysart is a sculptor who is interested in using visual language and spectacle to give hidden stories a broader audience.
 His environmental interventions showcase his love of light shows, fog machines, and data, while his objects showcase his love of a material’s ability to carry content.
 He has received awards from Franconia Sculpture Park, Forecast Public Art, The Knight Foundation, and The Minnesota State Arts Board, and his work has been in Art in America Magazine, Hyperallergic, Berlin Art Link, and other publications.
 He has shown nationally and partnered with local and national organizations including the National Park Service, Army Corp of Engineers, NorthernLights.mn, and Mississippi Park Connection.
 Aaron is currently a City Artist through Public Art Saint Paul.
 He is embedded in the city of St. Paul, and operates his studio in northeast Minneapolis.